Skip to main content

 Rice and Beans

-Simple but flavorful dish of rice cooked with kidney beans, coconut milk, and spices.
-Creole staple that pairs well with meat or fish dishes.
+Rice cooked with kidney beans, coconut milk, and spices.
+Plain enough on its own but full of flavor, and a Creole staple that sits well next to meat or fish.

 Allergens: